cdyall/project-deux/README.md

 ## Credits
 Karl's Travel Guide was the work of multiple indivduals.
 Carl Lombardi contributed the namesake of the site and UI design.
 Stephen Magesty contributed UI design.
 Chris Dyall contributed database creation and intigration with the UI.
-Kenyel came up with the main idea of creating a travel guide with the assistance of Jaque.
+Kenyel Bunting came up with the main idea of creating a travel guide with the assistance of Jaque Perez.